boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/uses-of-dashboard-parameters.md

 ![WebCustom](/static/assets/working-with-datasource/dashboard-parameter/images/webds-dashboard-parameter.png#max-width=52%)

-We have implemented IntelliSense support for dashboard parameter, allowing users to type '@' within the web data source properties to display the dashboard parameter.
+We have implemented IntelliSense support for the dashboard parameter, allowing users to type `@` within the web data source properties to display the dashboard parameter.

 ![Intellisense Support](/static/assets/working-with-datasource/dashboard-parameter/images/webintellisense.png)

->**Note** dashboard parameter support has been incorporated for both internal and external site publishing of data sources.
+>**Note** Dashboard parameter support has been incorporated for both internal and external site publishing of data sources.
 Additionally, we have enabled features for downloading and uploading.

-When uploading a dashboard to a different site with a dashboard parameter, ensure that you Create the same dashboard parameter name and its corresponding value.
+When uploading a dashboard to a different site with a dashboard parameter, ensure that you create the same dashboard parameter name and its corresponding value.

 Use the following syntax for the dashboard parameter.